 Covid-19 has brought privacy issues to the fore around the world, as governments grapple with balancing the need for adequate contact tracing systems and protecting citizens’ privacy.

-In New Zealand, this changing privacy landscape is even more front of mind due to key changes in the new Privacy Act 2020, which will be the main topic of Catalyst Trust’s evening with Privacy Commissioner John Edwards on Tuesday, September 29.
+But in New Zealand, this changing privacy landscape is even more front of mind due to key changes in the new Privacy Act 2020, which will take effect two weeks after Catalyst Trust’s discussion with Privacy Commissioner John Edwards on Monday, November 16.

-Mr Edwards will discuss what these changes mean for businesses and organisations.
-He will also note recent privacy challenges in the context of Covid-19 and how New Zealand compares internationally.
+This new Act introduces several new privacy protections and obligations.
+Mr Edwards will discuss what these changes mean for individuals, businesses and organisations, plus recent privacy challenges in the context of Covid-19, both in New Zealand and overseas.

-During Q&A, he will be open to questions on the Covid related issues his office has been engaged in this year, such as contact tracing, the Covid card debate and international developments.
+He will be open to questions, including on Covid-related issues his office has been engaged in this year, such as contact tracing, the Covid card debate and international developments.

 Mr Edwards has been New Zealand’s Privacy Commissioner since February 2014 and previously was a lawyer for over 20 years.
 He was chair of the Executive Committee of the International Conference of Data Protection and Privacy Commissioners from 2014 to 2017.

-Tuesday, September 29, 6 to 7.30 PM, The Rees Hotel Queenstown conference room.
+Monday, November 16, 6 to 7.30 PM, The Rees Hotel Queenstown conference room.
 Registration is required to ensure your seat and for contact tracing purposes on Catalyst Trust’s Eventbrite page.
-Any necessary updates required by a change in alert levels will be notified to registrants and posted on our Facebook page.
+Any necessary updates will be notified to registrants and posted on our Facebook page.
+Please stay home if you feel sick and observe the requirements of whichever alert level we are at.
+Koha collected at the door will be given to Citizens Advice Bureau.

 More About John Edwards